Personal data protection – privacy statement

 - data portability in a structured, commonly used, machine-readable format if the data processed were based on consent/agreement and you are the one who has provided them to us.
 We will only release data when able to confirm your identity, secure the data using encryption, and ensure that doing so does not infringe on the rights or freedoms of others.
 The information will be transmitted free of charge unless we can prove that the cost is unjustifiable or excessive (please note, however, that this right is primarily intended to protect customers in commercial matters such as switching between service providers, and will only be applicable to our processing in certain cases);

 - information about our processing of personal data that is concise, transparent, intelligible and easily accessible;

 - not to be subject to a decision based solely on automated processing that is wholly automated (i.e. independent of human influence) and produces legal effects concerning you (i.e. controlling your rights or obligations).
 This does not apply, however, unless the decision is based on consent, is necessary for entering into or performance of a contract, or is based on legislation that safeguards the interests of the individual.
 In the case of such decisions we will implement measures to safeguard your interests, and you will have the right to express your point of view, to contest the decision and to obtain human intervention.

 When you contact us to exercise your rights we will respond without undue delay, and within 30 days at the latest.

-Please note that in certain circumstances your rights may be limited by terms or requirements we are subject to under legislation/regulations or for corresponding legal reasons.
+Please note that in certain circumstances, your rights may be limited by terms or requirements we are subject to under laws/regulations or for corresponding legal reasons.
 We will evaluate this specifically and inform you about this each time you contact us to exercise your rights.